Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Introduction

-Experimental progress has been made on high-fidelity neutral atom qubit initialization that requires deterministic preparation of single atom on the vibrational ground state of an optical tweezer, but major obstacles still exist.
-For bosonic atoms, interaction blockade and single-atom rapid imaging allow the deterministic preparation of a single atom in an optical tweezer, and defect-free atom arrays with up to tens of single atoms have been demonstrated by rearranging the occupied tweezers~\cite {Science.354.1024,ncomms13317,science.aah3778,OE.24.009816,Nature561.79}.
-However, atoms in the tweezers are subject to imaging heating and the experimental ground-state cooling is far from perfect due to photon recoil in sideband cooling\ \cite {PhysRevX.2.041014,PhysRevLett.110.133001,PhysRevA.97.063423}.
-For fermionic atoms, high-fidelity preparation of a few atoms is possible through the method of trap deformation~\cite{PhysRevA.80.030302,science.1201351}.
+Significant experimental progress has been made on high-fidelity neutral atom qubit initialization that requires deterministic preparation of single atom on the vibrational ground state of an optical tweezer, but major obstacles still exist.
+For bosonic atoms, interaction blockade and single-atom rapid imaging allow the deterministic preparation of a single atom in an optical tweezer, and defect-free atom arrays with up to tens of single atoms have been demonstrated by rearranging the occupied tweezers~ \cite{Science.354.1024,ncomms13317,science.aah3778,OE.24.009816,Nature561.79} .
+However, atoms in the tweezers are subject to imaging heating and the experimental ground-state cooling is far from perfect due to photon recoil in sideband cooling\ \cite {PhysRevX.2.041014,PhysRevLett.110.133001,PhysRevA.97.063423,PhysRevX.9.021039,PhysRevX.8.041055,PhysRevX.8.041054,PhysRevLett.122.143002} .
+For fermionic atoms, high-fidelity preparation of a few atoms is possible through the method of trap deformation~\cite {PhysRevA.80.030302,science.1201351,PhysRevLett.115.215301,science.1240516}.
 However, to obtain a single fermion ground state, the trap need be tilted and ramped down to an extremely low depth to spill the excess atoms, making the process very sensitive to external potential noises and requiring a long trap-deforming time to avoid heating.
-For both bosons and fermions, the fidelity to prepare a single atom in the ground state of a tweezer is $\sim 90\%$ for realistic experiments~\cite {PhysRevX.2.041014,PhysRevA.97.063423,science.1201351}.
+For both bosons and fermions, the fidelity to prepare a single atom in the ground state of a tweezer is $\sim 90\%$\ \cite {PhysRevX.2.041014,PhysRevA.97.063423,PhysRevLett.110.133001,PhysRevX.9.021039,science.1201351} in realistic experiments.

-Supersymmetry theory was first proposed within the context of particle physics and became one possible solution to many important problems in high-energy physics~\cite{Supersymmetry2015}.
-Though supersymmetry in particle physics remains to be observed, it has found applications in areas including condensed matter physics, cold atoms as well as optics~\cite {Supersymmetry1995Cooper,PhysRevLett.100.090404,PhysRevLett.110.233902,ncomms4698,OL.43.004927,LiangFeng2019Super,science.aav5103} .
+Supersymmetry was first introduced within the context of particle physics and became one possible solution to many important problems in high-energy physics~\cite{Supersymmetry2015}.
+Though supersymmetry remains to be observed in particle physics, it has found applications in areas including condensed matter physics, cold atoms and optics~\cite {Supersymmetry1995Cooper,PhysRevLett.100.090404,PhysRevLett.110.233902,ncomms4698,OL.43.004927,LiangFeng2019Super,science.aav5103} .